uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 ### Session S3A (social processes and social media)

-Social Influence and the Emergence of the Unexpected: How Novel Music Spreads on Spotify (Martin Arvidsson) Social judgment in online communities: user vocality and disagreement (Diletta Goglia)
+- Social Influence and the Emergence of the Unexpected: How Novel Music Spreads on Spotify (Martin Arvidsson)
+- Social judgment in online communities: user vocality and disagreement (Diletta Goglia)

 ### Session S3B (methods: networks and text)

-Clustering social networks with uncertain edges following the possible worlds semantics    Xin    Shen Integrating social theory in text analysis: Constrained topic models for social research    Elis    "Elis    Carlberg Larsson"
+- Clustering social networks with uncertain edges following the possible worlds semantics (Xin Shen)
+- Integrating social theory in text analysis: Constrained topic models for social research (Elis Carlberg Larsson)

 ### Session S4A (cognition and modelling)